-- Break even result in 2024. - Maintain Council's current permanent workforce. - Ensure a healthy cash reserve to weather any unforeseen financial shocks (such as an International Finance Crisis). - Ensure an appropriate rate of asset renewals is maintained so the City's infrastructure backlog is continually reduced. - Meet all key financial & OLG benchmarks apart from the Operational Ratio for 2024 and 2025.
+- Maintain surplus from 2026. - Maintain and grow Council's permanent workforce by building capacity to take on more capital works internally, and increasing private contract works. - Ensure a healthy cash reserve to weather any unforeseen financial shocks. - Ensure an appropriate rate of asset renewals is maintained so the city's infrastructure backlog is continually reduced.

-This plan is sensitive to a number of internal and external drivers including: Council decisions, operational performance, the external economic environment and State and Federal Government decisions including changes to legislation.
+This plan is sensitive to a number of internal and external drivers including Council decisions, operational performance, the external economic environment and State and Federal Government decisions including changes to legislation.
 Within the Long-Term Financial Plan, there are a number of examples that demonstrate some of Council's main sensitivities and outline the impact of various scenarios on Council's long-term financial position.

-SCENARIO 2 - Decreased Rate Peg
+SCENARIO 2 -

-This scenario follows the same assumptions as the 'Balanced Scenario' but assumes the 2024 rate peg of 3.7% is decreased to 2.5% for 2025 and beyond.
+This scenario follows the same assumptions as the 'Balanced Scenario' but assumes the 2026 rate peg of 4% is maintained until 2030 and reduces to 2.5% in the longer term and wages growth is also maintained at 3.75%.